w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 De-biasing datasets

-- Should be continuous over time since society is changing
+- Should be continuous over time since society is changing.
+- Public institutions should push towards open data, but what about the private sector?
+    - Burden of the proof should fall on the provider.
+    - Privacy was dealt with consent, do not make the same mistake again.

 CVs